I suspect if you’re a child of the 70/80s like me, I bet you remember pressure cookers.

 Okay, I confess to initially being a bit intimidated by a pressure cooker and I *might* have waited until my Mum could come over to ensure I didn’t accidentally explode the kitchen, or something.
 Yes, I’m a wimp.
 But it turned out to be pretty simple, and Mum left me to it after ensuring I’d set the cooker up correctly.

-I decided to try a slightly updated version of my Mum’s chicken soup, using some chicken thighs with chilli and lemongrass to give it a fresh Thai flavour.
+I decided to try a slightly updated version of my Mum’s pressure cooker chicken noodle soup recipe, using some chicken thighs.
+I’ve added chilli and lemongrass to give it a fresh Thai flavour, but if you prefer just swap out the lemongrass, ginger and chilli and replace with parsley and tarragon for a more traditional flavour.
 I’ve included the recipe below if you’d like to try it out.

 - 4 chicken thighs